RevoU-FSSE-2/week-16-mnajmytsss/README.md

 ### Security XSS

 XSS protection is implemented both on the server and client side to prevent cross-site scripting attacks.

+### Cookie Parser

+Cookie parser is a component used in web development to handle and parse HTTP cookies.
+Cookies are small pieces of data that a web server sends to a user's browser, which are then stored on the user's device

 Feel free to customize this template according to your specific needs and add more details as required.